jkeuskamp/Biont_server_setup/README.md

 # Server_setup
-Creating an RStudio/Shiny server using AWS Lightsail and Docker (on MacOS)
+Creating an RStudio/Shiny server using AWS Lightsail and Docker (on MacOS) This is heavily inspired by the script to install todo by mikegcoleman

 ## Create a server
 - Create an account with [Amazon Web Services (AWS) Lightsail](https://lightsail.aws.amazon.com)